Enduro: Popularity

 Spectators watch a junior class rider in Italy.

 The popularity of enduro varies widely by continent, country, region, and even by event type.
 Some popular events are loosely categorized as enduros even though they fall into a category of off-road racing that is known as rally racing or rally raid.

 Variations

 In addition to rallying and rally raids, there are other off-road races that are very similar to enduros but that vary in that they are not necessarily timekeeping events and in that they are often sanctioned by other bodies than the primary enduro sanctioning bodies.

-One example in the USA is the Grand National Cross Country, which more closely resembles hare scrambles, such as the Austrian Erzberg Rodeo than Enduros, but is on a shorter course of perhaps a few miles/kilometers in length that is repeated for several laps.
+One example in the USA is the Grand National Cross Country, which more closely resembles hare scrambles, such as the Austrian Erzberg Rodeo than enduros, but is on a shorter course of perhaps a few miles/kilometers in length that is repeated for several laps.
 GNCC is famous for the high level of ATV (four-wheeled off-road vehicles) competition in addition to motorcycle competition.

+Indoor enduro

 Endurocross or indoor enduro is a variation of enduro held indoors.
 Riders must complete as quick as possible a course with obstacles similar to those in enduro.

+Hard enduro

+Hard enduro takes enduro racing to extremes with even larger, longer and tougher courses than enduro.
+The FIM Hard Enduro World Championship is the main championship in this category.